AdelKS/LinuxGamingGuide/README.md

 An important note:
 - If you are testing the device itself, do NOT test on a game: a game adds input lag on top of the one the keyboard/mouse has.
-I found out that testing on the mouse cursor on the desktop is way better !
+I found out that testing on the mouse cursor on the desktop is way better!
 Preferably with the compositor disabled.

 Once you have an estimation of the latency of your device, you can start benchmarking game related input lag!